sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

   - Other unique aspects of deployment
   - Current usage information and any expansion requirements

-In addition, the implementation team is responsible for ensuring that the timeline information, deadlines, issues, risks, and statuses of any tasks are accurate and up to date in the project plan.
+In addition, the Implementation Team is responsible for ensuring that the timeline information, deadlines, issues, risks, and statuses of any tasks are accurate and up to date in the project plan.

 # Exit Criteria for the Implementation to be Considered Complete

 Implementation is considered complete when the Sourcegraph instance is deployed and operational according to the originally scoped work.
-This includes completion of the necessary infrastructure for all customer environments, Sourcegraph deployment and resourcing, and Sourcegraph instance configuration (code host connections, syncing, and indexing along with general site configuration).
+This includes deployment of the necessary infrastructure for all customer environments, the Sourcegraph application deployment, and Sourcegraph instance configuration (code host connections, syncing, and indexing along with general site configuration).
 While the long-term support resource will likely be executing a subset of tasks in parallel with the implementation (such as UAT and onboarding planning), the end of the implementation indicates the point at which the account will fully transition technical ownership to the Technical Advisor.
 Once transitioned, the Technical Advisor will continue with long-term customer success activities such as user onboarding, training, expansion, account health management, and general support.

 The list of tasks to be accomplished before considering an implementation complete include, but are not limited to: